apache/mxnet/docs/tutorials/sparse/row_sparse.md

 To create a RowSparseNDArray on gpu, we need to explicitly specify the context:

 **Note** If a GPU is not available, an error will be reported in the following section.
-In order to execute it a cpu, set gpu_device to mx.cpu().
+In order to execute it on a cpu, set gpu_device to mx.cpu().

 ```python